If Jesus Rose from the Dead, then (#15) He Must Have Been Dead and Buried

 • We addressed some of this last time, but there are sufficient non-biblical historical records that attest to the fact that Jesus was crucified.
 Tacitus even mentioned that Jesus was crucified at the hand of Pontius Pilate.
 Josephus, in the Arabic version, writes that Pilate had condemned Jesus to death.
 Thallus (via Julius Africanus) speaks of the earthquake and darkness that followed the crucifixion of Christ.
 The record of His death is referenced by Lucian, Mara Bar-Serapion, The Acts of Pontius Pilate (via Justin Martyr), Phlegon (via Origen), and the Jewish Thalmud.

 • The death of Jesus in the biblical record is explicit.
-All four Gospels attest to His death: “He gave up His spirit” (Matthew and John); “breathed His last” (Mark & Luke) as well as the rest of the New Testament in too many places to list.
+All four Gospels attest to His death: “He gave up His spirit” (Matthew and John); “breathed His last” (Mark and Luke) as well as the rest of the New Testament in too many places to list.

 • The reality is that, by the best of historical literary standards, Jesus was tried by Pontius Pilate and sentenced to death by crucifixion